roman-milk/roman-milk.github.io/human-android.md

  "Will you be my sex slave?" he asked.
 It wasn't even an order and the implant was switched off.
 He conveniently put to the back of his mind she was smitten with him from that new program he had brainwashed her with.
 She was an experienced woman used to playing sex games so less inhibited than an adolescent and the professor was worked up and more than willing to play.

  The ache in her stomach needed appeasing.
 There was an ache between her legs that needed fulfilling.
 She needed her lovely wonderful Larry to want her.
 She needed him and was determined to get him whatever she had to do.
-Report_Story #2